AndreyLorkend/json-editor-dorn/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ### Changes in Fork:
+* Remove depenendies from Grunt - had some issues.
+Not necessary anymore.
+Just browserify `src/jsoneditor.js` and the other modules in `src`.
+The generated source library is `/dist/jsoneditor.js`.
+UglifyJS compresses the code into file `/dist/jsoneditor.min.js`
 * uses `doctoc README.md` to create a table of contents for the README.
 Assumes `doctoc` to be install globally with `npm install doctoc -g`
 * grunt install seems to have some issues.
 Temporary workaround `build.sh` for Linux and MacOSX.
 It concats the code
 * ACE does not seem to support syntax highlighting in a WebApp due to "require"-call for the mode, fixed in `src/editors/string.js` in line 364 ff.